 Applications from outside the United States (in English) are welcome.
 There is no residency requirement.
 Open to applicants irrespective of gender or religion.

-The deadline for proposals for the 2012 cycle of Research Awards is Thursday, September 13, 2012.
+The deadline for proposals for the 2013 cycle of Research Awards has now closed.

 Submitting Your Proposal

-1) Mail two hard copies of the proposal to:
+1) Mail a hard copy of the proposal to:

 The Hadassah-Brandeis Institute